MoonDragon-MD/pyDeskREC/README.md

 The time format is 24-hour

 ### Known issues:

+No errors noticed in version 1.0.0

+Errors noted in version 0.9.3

 If the end time is set, when it finishes recording it may give this error “RuntimeError: Calling Tcl from different apartment” but the file is still saved, I will fix it as soon as I can.